 As bonuses and guaranteed additions play an important role in increasing the benefits of these plans, check the company’s track record in bonus payouts.
 Also, pay special attention to the guaranteed addition feature.
 As endowment plans are considered as a savings plan, do weigh in all the receivable benefits and try converting it into a simple ROI to understand the actual worth of the plan.

-It is always best to choose endowment plans which are easy and simple to understand considering the fact that you would be paying a decent amount as premium and would not wish to be stuck with a plan with hidden or complex features that you realize only later.
+It is always best to choose endowment plans which are easy and simple to understand because you would be paying a decent amount as premium and would not wish to be stuck with a plan with hidden or complex features that you realize only later.

 Also choosing a plan with in-built riders or customizing your policy with riders can enhance your coverage.